"And so the tale begins... As a tragedy."

 - WALL•E, with its opening-scene depiction of Earth as an apocalyptic wasteland populated by roaches and a single still-functioning robot, is one of the most depressing openings ever.

 - The Incredibles starts with the incident that caused the superheroes' fall from grace, and then describes the Super Registration Act through a montage.
 Next we see several scenes showing just how depressed they are, pretending to be normal.

 - Ratatouille starts with the main character losing his home and family

 - Toy Story 3 opens with a sequence of Andy with his toys in their heyday, then timeskips to the stark contrast of them having been sitting in a chest, not having been played with for for years.

 - The prologue of Brave started with the loss of Fergus's left leg to the demon bear Mor'du.

 - An American Tail opens with the Mousekewitz family's village being burned by Cossacks.

 - Even the cheerful film Rio is not exempt from this, showing the child Blu falling from a failed attempt to learn to fly and getting captured by a group of humans along with all the other birds - and shipped from Rio de Janeiro to the United States of America against his will.

-- Tarzan begins — during an upbeat opening song no less — with Tarzan's future ape family losing their son to a vicious predator.
+- Tarzan begins with Tarzan's future ape family losing their son to a vicious predator.
 Then Tarzan's human parents are killed, by the same predator.

 - Well, the song did slow down and become more melancholic during and right after the death of Kala and Kerchak's son.